snolot/Hedgehog/README.md

-# Metalic-hair
+# Hedgehog

-Three.js experiment with custom shader to render metalic hair like.
+Three.js experiment with custom shader to render hedgehog fur like.

 ## Description

-This project show how to setup an advanced particle system using [three.js](https://threejs.org/).
+This project show how to setup a custom material using [three.js](https://threejs.org/).

-Press space to make skull jumping.

 You can control the camera using mouse.